silverstripe/silverstripe-lessons-v4/README.md

       }
 ```

-Given this knowledge, we could write our extension to use either of those two hooks.
+Given this knowledge, we could write our extension to use this hook.

 ```php
 use SilverStripe\ORM\DataExtension;